Can I Crochet at the Airport and Plane?

 - I’ve never had a crochet hook taken from me nor questioned why I have had it.

-- I’ve never travelled with scissors even though the 4″ rule exists through a security check-point of an airport.
-Why bother to create drama.
+- I've never travelled with scissors, even though the 4" rule exists through a security checkpoint of an airport.
+Why bother to create drama?

 Cross Border Flights

-The expert advice I once received is to remove the ball bands or packaging from the yarn that is inside your yarn tote.
+Remove the ball bands or packaging from the yarn that is inside your yarn tote.

 Generally Speaking